An Interview with Karine Rayson

 How long did you plan your move ashore?

-I entered the industry with the intention to travel and have a break from my land-based teaching position.
-Due to planning only a short-term career in yachting I did not have to make provisions for a career exit strategy as such but it did help me to affirm my next career move.
-What my yachting career did teach me was that I wanted to pursue further studies in human behaviour and helping others lead a more fulfilling life.
-However, through recently doing The Crew Coach vlog interviews it has become even more apparent that crew who do not think through their exit strategy are faced with a difficult reintegration period.
+Due to planning only a short-term career in yachting, I did not have to make provisions for a career exit strategy as such, but it did help me to affirm my next career move.
+My yachting career taught me that I wanted to pursue further studies in human behaviour and help others lead a more fulfilling life.
+However, through recently doing The Crew Coach vlog interviews, it has become even more apparent that crew members who do not think through their exit strategy face a difficult reintegration period.

 What financial plans did you make?

 I’ve always had a clear vision of what I’ve wanted to do with my career and how much I’d need to kick start it.
-I set targets for myself and diligently saved away a percentage of my income over the course of my yachting career.
-If I had chosen to work longer in the industry, I would of certainly engaged with a financial advisor.
+I set targets for myself and diligently saved away a percentage of my income over my yachting career.
+If I had chosen to work longer in the industry, I would have certainly engaged with a financial advisor.